 - Afternoon Bus line supervision

 - Master’s degree in biology, chemistry, physics or earth sciences

 - Demonstrated respect for children and different learning styles

 - Demonstrated skill in developing curricula and balancing published materials with individually, personally created curricula

-- Demonstrated familiarity with current “best practices” in education and an inherent interest in keeping up with the latest in education and brain science research
+- Demonstrated familiarity with current “best practices” in education

 About Applewild School